LukeGrahamLandry/franca/devlog.md

 - spent ten thousand years on slice ptr-len wrong direction and then incrementing before re-pushing the pointer
 - interestingly cranelift was easier to make work than my asm now. other than it can't arm... but x86 was fine.
+- redirect function caused storing the result with the wrong type so unaligned (found in codemap with ubsan), (ex. add u32 redirects to i64 so it things it needs to store 8 bytes). but that didn't fix my problem.
+- the problem with `Expected (18446744073709551615 == 255)` in basic.fr,
+  was loading a byte as a (char) and then casting that to a (void\*), char is signed so it reads -1 and then tries to preserve that so it sign extends and you get the highest number. ok im kinda sold on zig's billion different names for casts now, should probably do that in my language too now that i'm getting close to non-painful generics.

 ## (May 30)